• Skip to primary navigation

 • Bring circuit close to metal.

-• If metal is near radio sound will change and the beat will go faster or louder.
+• If metal comes near, the radio sound changes and the beat becomes faster or louder, which means the circuit detects metal.

 Improve the Circuit: